×

 (Head of Bariatric Surgery at Care in Turkey)

-Hello doctor and thank you very much for having me.
+Hello doctor and thank you very much for taking your time.
 Could you please give us a general overview of your background and achievements?

 What do you like the most and least about being a surgeon?

 The positive sides are quite obvious.
-As a surgeon, I have the chance of improving people’s lives, to rid them of diseases.
-Talking about the internal medicine specialization, you give pills and medications, but you have to wait for the effects, through surgery you can get much more permanent and immediate results.
+As a surgeon, I have the opportunity to improve people's lives and cure them of diseases, which is a truly rewarding aspect of my work.
+I am talking about the internal medicine specialization, you prescribe pills and medications but you have to wait for the effects, through surgery you can get much more permanent and immediate results.
 That is the meaningful element of being a surgeon, it is rewarding to hear patients thanking you and telling you how much their life has changed for the better.

-Have you been in such a situation, have you treated shot wounds?
+Have you been in such a situation or have you treated shot wounds?

-Yes, while working in a state hospital right after my specialization, I was on duty in the Adana area, there are social hardships over there, leading to gangs, organized crime and all sorts of problems.
+Yes, while working in a public hospital right after my specialization, I was stationed in the Adana area.
+There were many social challenges, social hardships and all sorts of problems.
 So yes, I was in such a situation.
-That was my training period.
-I had to treat very complicated cases of liver and pancreas damage, stomach damage, with serious time constraints and pressure.
+That was during my training period.
+I had to treat extremely complicated cases of liver, pancreas damage and stomach damage, often under intense time pressure and challenging circumstances.

 I can’t think of a better training.
 Was that the craziest experience you’ve had so far?

-Sure.
-I knew it since I was in primary school.
+I knew I wanted to be a surgeon since I was in primary school.
 I consider myself very lucky, I have never had any doubts about it.
-I also had a mentor and inspirational figure: my uncle.
-He was a doctor, neighbours respected him, he had a certain prestige, you know.
+I also had a mentor and inspirational figure which was my uncle.
+He was a doctor and our neighbours showed him respect, he had a certain prestige, a precious place in society.
 I decided I wanted to specialize in surgery while I was an undergrad at Ankara University.
-I thought it was fit for me, it was a gut feeling.
-I made the right choice.
+I thought it was fitting for me, it was a gut feeling.
+I am sure I made the right choice.
 If I could go back in time, I would do the same.

 Amazing.
 Could you please explain whether a sleeve gastrectomy is better than a gastric bypass?

 7 to 10 years ago, US-based bariatric surgeons preferred bypasses to sleeves.
 A couple of years ago, a groundbreaking publication came out comparing both surgeries, we found out that a shift had taken place, and currently there is almost a 50% of bypasses and sleeves being performed in the US.
-That’s revealing, I don’t think there’s any better way to prove that a treatment is better than surgeons choosing one instead of the other.
+That's quite telling.
+I don't think there's a stronger way to demonstrate the superiority of a treatment than by seeing surgeons choose one option over another.
 In Turkey, sleeve gastrectomy has been traditionally preferred.

 Last week (May 2023) the Turkish obesity surgery congress took place in Ankara.
 Many publications and investigations were discussed.
 The result was that sleeve gastrectomy is generally regarded as a better option than a bypass to treat obesity.
 A sleeve gastrectomy has better results and is safer in the physiological aspect.
 A bypass is not only more technically difficult to perform, but a return to the normal, pre-operative state is practically impossible.
 Just to mention an example, blood sugar controls for diabetics show much better results with a sleeve, I am talking about type-II diabetes.